Looking for a baseball chest protector for you or your loved one? Then you've come to the right place!

 Answer: It’s difficult but not impossible to find separate shoulder pads (aka shoulder caps) for chest protectors.
 They typically come with the full chest protector.

 Nonetheless, there are some options.
-For example, this product on Amazon is an option, and All-Star Sports sells replacement shoulder caps on their website.
+For example, this product on Amazon is an option, and All Star Sports sells replacement shoulder caps directly on their website.

 Thanks for reading!

-We really hope this review was helpful.
-If you have any questions for us - whether it's about catcher's gear or catching in general - then please reach out by heading over to the Contact Us page.
+If you have any questions for us - whether it's about baseball catchers chest protectors or catching in general - then please reach out by heading over to the Contact Us page.
 We always love hearing from our readers.

 And if you found this post helpful, please consider sharing it with your friends.
 Thank you.